 Revenue multiples: Use the targets revenue and multiply by the enterprise value / revenue ratio for a comparable, standalone listed company.

 Other multiples: Sometimes using earnings multiples is not feasible (e.g., loss making companies) nor revenue multiples (e.g., young companies).
-Other multiples include book value, or more creative (and sometimes less reliable) multiples involve comparing the number of customers.
+Other multiples include document value, or more creative (and sometimes less reliable) multiples involve comparing the number of customers.

 The upper bound for the valuation of the target company is its synergistic value, or stand-alone value + the value of synergies with the acquirer.
 To estimate this synergistic value of the target, we can use the Net Present Value of future cash flows of both the Target + Acquirer after taking into account the effects of synergies between them as well as the costs of extracting them.
-The Appendix to Chapter 2 provides details on how to value synergies using value drivers and NPV.
+The Appendix to Section 2 provides details on how to value synergies using value drivers and NPV.

 As an additional reference point to estimate the value of synergies, one may also compute the premium over standalone value offered in prior acquisitions between similar acquirers and targets (also called deal multiples), and apply this to the standalone value of the target firm.
 Two points are worth emphasizing here: First, EBITDA or revenue multiples help estimate standalone value, whereas deal multiples help to estimate synergistic value.
 Second, these multiple based valuation methods are approximate; no pair of acquirer and target firm is identical.
 Nothing beats NPV with good information but good information about an uncertain future is difficult, if not impossible, to obtain.
 Hence, it is useful to also look at deal multiples.
 They may also serve as a bargaining tactic, more below.